Education at Orchestral Tools

 You qualify as a teacher if:

-- You teach full time or near full time (at least 50% of your work hours) in residence at a music school, conservatory, university, or similar recognized institution in a music-related subject
+- You teach full-time or almost full-time (at least 50% of your work hours) in residence at a music school, conservatory, university, or similar recognized institution in a music-related subject

-This applies to both permanent and temporary contracts, as long as you're employed at the time of requesting the discount, and likely to remain so for at least three more months.
+This applies to both permanent and temporary contracts.
+You need to be actively employed at the time of requesting the discount, and likely to remain so for at least three more months.

 How to apply for EDU status: